enyo/iris/README.md

 Often you need your procedures to be filtered, for example if you need authentication.

-Filters are defined with the `Service` or the `Procedure` annotation and this is their `typedef`:
+Filters are defined with the `Remote` or the `Procedure` annotation and this is their `typedef`:

 ```dart
 typedef Future<bool> FilterFunction(Context context);
 ```

-You can define filters in your service like this:
+You can define filters in your remote like this:

 ```dart